Akash-Perla/ASIC-Design/README.md

 The total number of instructions are 12.

+There are a total of 15 instructions using O1 and a total of 12 instructions using O1 fast.
+O1 provides a balanced optimization, resulting in more instructions, whereas O1 fast prioritizes faster compilation time, leading to fewer instructions.

 # Task-2

  Run the `sum1ton.o` in the spike simulator in order to debug the code.